 Locate the "Cost" section of your UCEAP program page.
 Scroll down and use the “Customize Your Estimate” calculator to get the most accurate estimate for you.

 The Estimated Total Cost consists of tuition, fees, housing, meals, insurance, roundtrip airfare, books, incidentals, transportation, etc. but not personal entertainment and leisure travel expenses.
-Use this Financial Planning Form to help you understand if you can afford your program.
+Use this Financial Planning Form (will be updated soon) to help you understand if you can afford your program.